massimilianofurlan/rl_cheap_talk/README.md

     After running the script, Tikz plots can be generated using

     ```bash
-    julia --threads auto scripts/generate_plots_1.jl --in_dir OUT_DIR --step_bias=0.01
+    julia --threads auto scripts/generate_plots_1.jl --in_dir OUT_DIR --step_bias 0.01
     ```

-    where ```OUT_DIT``` must match the output folder of the previus command.
-Note that the incement in the bias must match che one used for script1.jl.
+    where ```OUT_DIR``` must match the output folder of the previus command.
+Also the incement in the bias must match che one used on the previus command.
     Generating plots requires an additional Julia dependency.
 To install it, run in the Julia REPL

     ```